-Analysis | House ethics committee struggles to crack down on bad behavior
+Analysis | House Ethics Committee struggles to crack down on bad behavior

 Now in his eighth year as the top Democrat on the committee, Deutch chooses his words carefully on ethics matters.
 He projects confidence that staff are focused on the most important investigations but acknowledges the mask police is not his favorite use of committee resources.

-“That was a responsibility that was given to the ethics committee,” he said.
+“That was a responsibility that was given to the Ethics Committee,” he said.
 “Has it taken a lot of time?
 Yes.”

-If Deutch and other ethics committee members had their way, they could take up more matters related to member behavior, but both political parties have to agree to initiate a probe.
+If Deutch and other Ethics Committee members had their way, they could take up more matters related to member behavior, but both political parties have to agree to initiate a probe.
 And party leaders seem to have abandoned any hope this panel could properly police such behavior.

 Top Democrats initially called for an ethics probe into Gosar’s violent online behavior, but within days they decided to skip that process and brought a censure resolution to the full House floor that included a punishment that revoked his committee assignments.

-Rep. Jackie Walorski (Ind.), the top Republican on the ethics committee, declined to talk about the highly sensitive work of the panel, but during the debate over Gosar’s censure she pleaded with Democrats to refer the issue to their committee and let them conduct a review of Gosar’s behavior.
+Rep. Jackie Walorski (Ind.), the top Republican on the Ethics Committee, declined to talk about the highly sensitive work of the panel, but during the debate over Gosar’s censure she pleaded with Democrats to refer the issue to their committee and let them conduct a review of Gosar’s behavior.

 “The House Ethics Committee has had no time to consider this matter through the Ethics Committee process,” Walorksi said in a November speech.
 “And there is a process — the nonpartisan staff should have the time to research and gather information — and the committee members should have conversations before making a decision.”